Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Additional results and experiments

-To study the effect of using the iterative results retrieval we compare \asklone{} we one by one make the following changes: 1) move to a \configspace{} which consists only of iterative algorithms 2) enable intermittent results retrieval and 3) replace the KND by the portfolio.
+To study the effect of using the iterative results retrieval we compare standard \asklone{} with \autosklearn{} with the following changes applied one after the other: 1) move to a \configspace{} which consists only of iterative algorithms 2) enable intermittent results retrieval and 3) replace the KND by the portfolio.
 We give results in Table~\ref{tab:app:irr} and note that the KND uses meta-data gathered specifically for use with the reduced \configspace{}.
 Only restricting the \configspace{} leads to decreased performance which we attribute to the reduced hypothesis space.
 Intermittently writing results to disk reduces the amount of failures, and using a portfolio instead of the KND results in the best overall performance.

 Once again, we also view the results through the eyes of a ranking plot in Figure~\ref{fig:app:irr}.
 These results demonstrate that the iterative search space combined with intermittent results retrieval and a portfolio is especially dominating in the short term, and it takes a total of 50 minutes for \asklone{} to catch up.
 We would like to note that the performance of \askltwo{} is even better as can be seen in Table~\ref{tab:RQ1}, but it would be interesting to see how a portfolio of the full \configspace{} would perform, which we note as a further research question.